Melatonin and Sleep

 Does melatonin help you fall asleep?

-Melatonin can help with sleep onset in specific situations – particularly when the cause of delayed sleep onset is circadian timing.
-If you consistently struggle to fall asleep before midnight to 2am, melatonin taken 5-6 hours before your desired sleep onset may gradually advance your clock over days to weeks of consistent use.
+Melatonin can help with sleep onset in specific situations — particularly when the cause of delayed sleep onset is circadian timing misalignment.
+If you consistently struggle to fall asleep before midnight to 2am (delayed sleep phase), melatonin taken 5–6 hours before your current natural sleep onset may gradually advance your clock over 2–4 weeks of consistent use.
 For jet lag, 0.5mg at the destination bedtime is supported by the Herxheimer and Petrie (2002) Cochrane systematic review as moderately effective.
-However, for general sleep onset difficulty without a circadian component – where you find it hard to fall asleep despite appropriate timing and no circadian phase problem – melatonin has weaker evidence.
-In these cases, CBT-I (cognitive behavioural therapy for insomnia) has substantially stronger research support and addresses the underlying causes of sleep onset difficulty rather than adding a hormone signal.
+However, for general sleep onset difficulty without a circadian component — where you find it hard to fall asleep despite appropriate timing but no phase problem — melatonin has weaker evidence.
+CBT-I has substantially stronger research support and is the AASM first-line recommendation for chronic insomnia.

 How much melatonin should I take for sleep?

-Research supports 0.5mg as the optimal general dose – as effective as 5mg for circadian phase shifting, with fewer side effects (Brzezinski et al., 2005, Sleep Medicine Reviews).
-If your pharmacy only stocks higher doses, cutting a 3mg tablet into sixths or a 1mg tablet in half provides approximately the evidence-based dose range.
-Taking more than 0.5-1mg does not improve sleep onset further and increases the risk of morning grogginess, vivid dreams, and possible suppression of your body’s natural melatonin production over time.
-If you are currently taking 5-10mg and experiencing next-day drowsiness or grogginess, the dose is very likely the primary cause – reducing to 0.5mg is the recommended first step.
-Always consult a pharmacist about dosing, particularly if you take prescription medications, as melatonin has clinically significant interactions with several drug classes.
+Research supports 0.5mg as the optimal general dose.
+Zhdanova et al. (2001) showed 0.3mg produces the same sleep onset reduction as 3mg in a randomised controlled trial at MIT.
+Brzezinski et al. (2005) confirmed 0.5mg is as effective as 5mg for circadian phase shifting, with fewer side effects.
+If your pharmacy only stocks higher doses, cutting a 3mg tablet into sixths or a 1mg tablet in half provides the evidence-based range.
+Taking more than 0.5–1mg does not improve sleep onset further and increases the risk of morning grogginess, vivid dreams, and possible suppression of your body’s natural melatonin production over time.
+If you are currently taking 5–10mg and experiencing next-day drowsiness, the dose is very likely the primary cause.
+Consult a pharmacist about dosing, particularly if you take prescription medications.

 When should I take melatonin for sleep?

 The correct timing depends on your goal.
-For general sleep onset support: take 0.5mg 30-60 minutes before your desired bedtime.
-For shifting your clock earlier over time (phase advance): take 0.5mg 5-6 hours before your current natural sleep onset time – this is the most effective timing for advancing the circadian clock and is based on the DLMO (dim light melatonin onset) minus-five-hours protocol from circadian research.
-For jet lag: take 0.5mg at the destination’s intended bedtime beginning on the evening of arrival, and continue for 3-5 nights.
-For shift work timing: take 0.5mg at the beginning of your intended sleep period.
-The core principle is that melatonin works by shifting your circadian clock, so the timing relative to your current biological phase matters more than the absolute clock time.
-The timing calculator above calculates the specific time for each use case.
+For sleep onset support: take 0.5mg 30–60 minutes before your desired bedtime.
+For circadian phase advance (shifting sleep earlier): take 0.5mg 5–6 hours before your current natural sleep onset — not at bedtime.
+Taking melatonin at bedtime for phase advance is the single most common timing mistake; the clock-shifting signal needs to arrive well before your DLMO.
+For jet lag: take 0.5mg at the destination’s intended bedtime from night 1 of arrival, continuing for 3–5 nights.
+For shift work: take 0.5mg at the beginning of your intended sleep period.
+The timing calculator above calculates the specific recommended time for each use case.